Self-compassion might not come naturally for many lawyers at first — but it’s a powerful tool for well-being.

 Utilizing these guided meditations will help to experience the benefit of these practices and ease discomfort around not feeling like you deserve self-compassion.

-Exercises & Guided Meditations for Self-Compassion
+Self-Compassion Exercises & Guided Meditations for Legal Professionals

-3-Step Exercise for Self-Compassion
+3-Step Simple Self-Compassion Exercise

 A simple 3-step process for practicing self-compassion also from Kristin Neff was shared by Brenda Fingold in a recent program offering mindfulness tips for parents in the legal profession: